NicheFruit/NicheFruit.github.io/README.md

 ## 🗞️ About Me

-I have a strong appreciation for creativity, abstract thinking, and unconventional ideas.
-My interests often blend imagination with technical exploration, resulting in unique perspectives on both everyday experiences and complex systems.
+I enjoy experimenting with concepts that challenge normal logic while staying organized and thoughtful.
+I’m always curious about how systems work, whether in code, design, or storytelling, and I enjoy breaking problems into pieces to find clever solutions.

-I enjoy experimenting with concepts that challenge traditional logic while maintaining a structured and thoughtful approach to problem-solving.
+This curiosity inspires both my creative projects and my technical work, driving me to experiment, learn, and create things that are both functional and imaginative.

-Additionally, I am fascinated by how seemingly unrelated elements—whether in technology, culture, or storytelling—can intersect in unexpected and meaningful ways.
-This curiosity drives both my creative expression and my technical work.
+When I’m not programing or building projects, I enjoy exploring new ideas, testing unconventional approaches, and pushing boundaries to see what’s possible.
+I like projects that mix logic and creativity, and I find satisfaction in turning abstract concepts into something tangible and useful.

 ---